Overview of Volunteer Opportunities

 Parents and neighbors can work together to help secure the future of children growing up in our communities.
 BOWs volunteers are citizens who believe a quality education is key in building a brighter future for our children, community, state and nation.

-Our Summer Feeding & "Schools Out" Camp Programs will start run mid June until the last Friday in July.
-There arel opportunities for individuals and organizations to volunteer.
+Our Summer Feeding & "Schools Out" Camp Programs will start run mid June until the last week of July.
+There are opportunities for individuals and organizations to volunteer.

 Please contact- text or call for more details: